Topics: Accident Reconstruction

-Please note, attendees are required to bring their laptops to this seminar to utilize the electronic handout materials and participate in hands-on data extraction and analysis exercises.
+Please note, attendees are required to bring their laptops to this seminar to utilize the electronic handout materials.
+Not required but we highly encourage students to bring their HVEDR download computers and hardware to participate in hands-on data extraction and analysis using their own tools.

 An undergraduate engineering degree or a strong technical background is highly recommended.
 A basic knowledge of college physics and calculus, as well as a familiarity with commercial motor vehicles is expected.